AymaneZizi/NewsScanning/README.md

 ### Notes for me: ###
 * Gather sample articles w/ meta data
-* Apply ME-ULMTiT or GPT2 or something
+* Apply ME-ULMFiT or GPT2 or something